 Any new residential development within the Zone of Influence will be required to mitigate the effects of the development and show how this will be achieved prior to approval of planning permission.
 In smaller development this is most efficiently achieved through payment of the RAMS contribution only.
 For sites comprising of more than 50 dwellings and in more sensitive locations, a bespoke approach including payment of RAMS and demonstration of on-site/off-site mitigation measures may be required.
 This Suffolk Coast RAMS Habitat Regulation Assessment (HRA) Record provides guidance, agreed with Natural England.
 It will be used when intending to consent relevant development and in undertaking its Appropriate Assessment.

 Where a financial contribution towards RAMS is required, it can be paid upfront or via a legal agreement that will secure payment before, or upon commencement of the development.
 Upfront payments are refundable in the event planning permission is refused, an appeal is dismissed, or the development is not implemented.

-The RAMS contribution is set at £121.89 per dwelling within Zone A and £321.22 per dwelling within Zone B. Please check which zone your development falls within and pay your contribution upfront quickly and easily by using our online Recreational Avoidance Mitigation Contribution (RAMS) upfront payment form (the form will require you to have or create, a My East Suffolk account).
+The RAMS contribution is set at £121.89 per dwelling within Zone A and £321.22 per dwelling within Zone B. You can check which zone your development falls within and pay your contribution upfront quickly and easily by using our online Recreational Avoidance Mitigation Contribution (RAMS) upfront payment form (the form will require you to have or create, a My East Suffolk account).

 Where a Section 106 Agreement is required for a planning permission, the Suffolk Coast RAMS payment can be included with the other obligations.